firebase/firebase-tools/README.md

 * Deploy code and assets to your Firebase projects
 * Run a local web server for your Firebase Hosting site
 * Interact with data in your Firebase database
-* Import users into Firebase Auth
+* Import/Export users into/from Firebase Auth

 To get started with the Firebase CLI, read the full list of commands below or check out the [hosting-specific CLI documentation](https://firebase.google.com/docs/hosting/quickstart).